‘Delay, Deny and Deflect’ – What not to do in a crisis

 Be prepared with Phillips Group

 When a crisis hits, your organisation will be under the spotlight.
 Every move you make will be closely monitored.
 Being prepared, establishing a crisis management plan and practising ahead of the storm, will give your business the best chance of survival.
-If you need support with a crisis plan, reach out to Phillips Group Managing Director, Stephanie Paul.
+If you need support with a crisis plan, reach out to Phillips Group Chief Executive Officer, Stephanie Paul.